What You Will Learn

 There are also certain social platforms that provide additional opportunities for you to promote your list.
 Facebook’s Call-to-Action feature is one of them.
 By linking the button in your cover photo to your email list, you can drive even more email sign ups.

-Launch a contest
+Launching a contest

 Host a contest that features a valuable prize and requires an email address to enter.
 Promote it on social media, your website and any other place where you can interact with your audience.

-Publish valuable content
+Publishing valuable content